gSchool/glearn-cli/app/cmd/embeds/walkthrough/01-example-unit/01-configuration.md

 We never wrote a `description.yaml` file for our second unit!
 What did it display for the unit Title and Description?
 Try adding your own `description.yaml` file inside your `02-my-unit/` directory and change the settings as you see fit.
 Re-preview to see how Title and Description are now configured.

+Try renaming your new unit directory to `00-my-unit/` and preview again with `learn preview .` to see that the ordering